tensorflow/models/official/bert/README.md

 # BERT (Bidirectional Encoder Representations from Transformers)

-Note> Please do not create pull request.
-This model is still under development and testing.

 The academic paper which describes BERT in detail and provides full results on a number of tasks can be found here: https://arxiv.org/abs/1810.04805.